divertimentos/curso-udemy-react-the-complete-guide/README.md

 ## Child-to-Parent Communication (Bottom-up)

-If you declare a function in the parent, pass it as a prop to the child and make the child call it, it you can receive data generated in the child as a parameter, and then use it in the parent.
+If you declare a function in the parent, pass it as a prop to the child and make the child call it, you can receive data generated in the child as a parameter, and then use it in the parent.
 I really didn't know that pattern.

 ![lifting state up](media/lifting.png)